en-US

 • V tucích a olejích zabraňuje žluknutí a nežádoucí změny barvy a působí zde jako andioxidant.

 Nalezneme ji hlavně v nealkoholických nápojích, džusech, víně, tucích, instantních nápojích, v marmeládě, kandovaném a mraženém ovoci, mražených mléčných výrobcích, v sýrových pomazánkách, majonéze, v salátovém dresingu a mnoha dalších potravinách.
-Kyselinu Citronovou nalezneme také v kosmetice, farmaceutických výrobcích a v chemické výrobě.
+Kyselinu citronovou nalezneme také v kosmetice, farmaceutických výrobcích a v chemické výrobě.

 Použití: